hasan-rakibul/LLM-GEm/README.md

 - Other folders in gitignore
 	- `./ws22ckp/` and `./ws23ckp/`: to save checkpoints for the v2 and v3 datasets
 	- `./tmp/`: temporary files of test results and zip file for submission to WASSA 2022 and 2023

+# License
+- The [v1 dataset](https://github.com/wwbp/empathic_reactions) is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)
+- The terms and conditions of [v2 dataset](https://codalab.lisn.upsaclay.fr/competitions/834#learn_the_details-datasets) and [v3 dataset](https://codalab.lisn.upsaclay.fr/competitions/11167#learn_the_details-datasets) includes the following statement: "The dataset should only be used for scientific or research purposes.
+Any other use is explicitly prohibited."
+- Our processed datasets are released under the above same licenses and conditions of the original datasets
+- Our codes are released under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license

 # Glossary
 - `anno-diff`: The annotation selection threshold (alpha)